Membrane fouling: Impact of Fouling on the Mechanical Properties of Membranes

 Membrane performance can suffer from fouling-induced mechanical degradation.
 This may result in unwanted pressure and flux gradients, both of the solute and the solvent.
 The mechanism of membrane failure may be the direct consequence of fouling by means of physical alterations to the membrane, or by indirect means, in which the foulant removal processes yield membrane damage.

 Direct Impacts of Fouling

-It is important to note that the majority of membranes used commercially are polymers such as polyvinylidene fluoride (PVDF), polyacrylonitrile (PAN), polyethersulfone (PES) and polyamide (PA), which are materials which offer desirable properties (elasticity and strength) to withstand constant osmotic pressures.
+The majority of membranes used commercially are polymers such as polyvinylidene fluoride (PVDF), polyacrylonitrile (PAN), polyethersulfone (PES) and polyamide (PA), which are materials which offer desirable properties (elasticity and strength) to withstand constant osmotic pressures.
 The accumulation of foulants, however, degrades these properties through physical alterations to the membrane structure.

 The accumulation of foulants can lead to the formation of cracks, surface roughening, and changes in pore size distribution.
 These physical changes are the result of impacts of hard material with a soft polymer membrane, weakening its structural integrity.
 Degradation of the mechanical structure makes the membranes more susceptible to mechanical damage, potentially reducing its overall lifespan.
 A 2006 study observed this degradation by uniaxially straining hollow fibers that were both clean and fouled.
 The researchers reported the relative embrittlement of the fouled fibers.